mtvbrianking/laravel-mtn-momo/readme.md

 ### Introduction

 This package helps you integrate the [MTN MOMO API](https://momodeveloper.mtn.com) into your Laravel application.
-It provides a wrapper around the core MTN Momo API services, leaving you to worry about other parts of your application.
+It provides a wrapper around the core MTN MOMO API services, leaving you to worry about other parts of your application.

 ### [Installation](https://packagist.org/packages/bmatovu/laravel-mtn-momo)